 Ok, when it’s done you want to take it out of the bowl and put it into a large bowl that’s been greased.
 Turn the dough over so that it gets greased all over.
 Cover the bowl and place it in a warm place to double, about 45 minutes.
 I like to raise mine in the oven because the temperature is consistent when the light is on.

-I forgot mine was in the oven and got busy with Annie.
+Unfortunately (although it happens a lot), I forgot mine was in the oven and got busy with Annie.
 I think she was taking all her shoes out of the drawer and hiding them in various places.
-When I remembered to go check, it had been over an hour and mine had risen…..a lot.
+As a result, when I remembered to go check, it had been over an hour and mine had risen…a lot.
 It almost came over the side.
 Do you remember that I Love Lucy episode where she’s attacked by the large loaf of bread?
 That’s what I was thinking about here.
 I punched it down and all was well again.

 Turn your dough out onto a floured surface and divide in half.
 Knead just a little bit and get the bubbles out.
 Angela’s recipe says “slap out the air bubbles.”
-I did slap it.
-It was sorta fun.
-Good therapy.
-Who needs a psychologist?
-Make bread!
+I’ll just tell you – that is crazy fun!

-Form your halves into loaves and throw them into two 9 inch pans that have been greased or oiled.
-Turn the loaves over so they’re totally coated and won’t stick to the pan.
+Form your halves into loaves.
+Then, throw them into two 9 inch pans that have been greased or oiled.
+Next, turn over the loaves so they’re totally coated.
 Cover the pans and let the dough rise again until doubled.
 My kitchen was pretty hot, so it only took 30 minutes.
-This could vary though…….bread is so fickle.
-I love it though.
-It’s consistent in its fickleness.
+This will vary based on the temp of your kitchen.

 Kitchen Aid Bread

 - 2 tsp salt